json-parser/json-parser/README.md

 is _not_ required to build json-parser, and the source files (`json.c` and `json.h`) should be happy in any build system you already have in place.

+json-parser is also available as a package on Debian/Ubuntu:

+    apt-get install -y libjsonparser-dev

 API
 ---